Ekumen-OS/ros2_testing_workshop_roscon_es_25/.github/ISSUE_TEMPLATE/bug.md

 ---
-name: Issue Report
+name: Bug
-about: Report a issue in the system
+about: Report a bug in the system
-title: "[Issue]: "
+title: "[Bug]: "
-labels:
+labels: bug
 assignees: ""
 ---

-## Description
+### Description

-A clear and concise description of the issue.
+A clear and concise description of the bug.

-### Additional Context

-Add any other context about the problem here.

-## Optional

 ### Steps to Reproduce